Hewlett-Packard-ESS/docker-elk/README.md

-## hpess/logstash
-This container builds on hpess/jre by adding Logstash.
-Currently installing logstash 1.4.2

-## Use
+## hpess/elk
-Provides Logstash application deployment.
-Logstash configuration is defined in the storage logstash.conf file
+This provides fig configuration to spin up the ELK stack.
+The configuration is made up of the following docker images;
+*hpess/elasticsearch
+*hpess/logstash
+*hpess/kibana

 ## License